Dodge Charger: Seventh generation: 2011–2023 (LD)

 Except for Charger Pursuit (through 2020), all models came standard with the eight-speed automatic transmission.
-In December of 2014, the AWD Charger Pursuit appeared, and the V8 R/T AWD model disappeared.
+In December 2014, the AWD Charger Pursuit appeared, and the V8 R/T AWD model disappeared.
 Sales of the AWD Pursuit increased.

 For 2020, the Charger Hellcat comes standard with the "widebody" to accommodate an improved tire/suspension package.
 Dodge also added a new trim for 2020 called the SRT Hellcat Redeye.
 The Hellcat Redeye comes standard with the 797 hp V8 engine.
 The 2020 Charger Pursuit was only available in the RWD V6 and AWD V8 models.
-Beginning in 2021, the roles reversed, with the V6 Pursuit now equipped with AWD and the 850RE 8-spd auto.
+Beginning in 2021, the roles reversed, with the V6 Pursuit now equipped with AWD and the 850RChaE 8-spd auto.
 The V8 Pursuit was RWD with the 8HP70.
 In 2022, several police models were dropped, including the V8-RWD Charger Pursuit, the V6-AWD Durango Pursuit, and both Durango SSV models.
 That leaves police with the V6-AWD Charger and V8-AWD Durango Pursuit models, and 4×4 1500/2500/3500 Ram SSV models, through 2023.

 In 2022, the Street and Racing Technology team produced the "Jailbreak Edition", based on the 2020 Hellcat Redeye Widebody.
 SRT added ten extra horsepower from the stock Hellcat Redeye, which totals 807.
 The idea behind it was for the user to be able to customize the Charger through the factory as if there was a "Jailbreak".
-The Inside offers different options for the floor mats, color of the leather seats ,logos ,sound system, headliner.
+The interior offers different options for the floor mats, the colour of the leather seats, logos, sound system, and headliner.
 The exterior of the Charger has the options to add racing stripes to differ from the Challenger.
-Users have the option of changing the color of the car, brake calipers, wheels, badges, exhaust tips, and an option of adding the SRT spoiler.
+Users have the option of changing the colour of the car, brake callipers, wheels, badges, exhaust tips, and an option of adding the SRT spoiler.

-In January 2022, Dodge announced that the Hemi V8 Charger (5.7L, 6.4L, and 6.2L) will be retired at the end of the 2023 model year.
+In January 2022, Dodge announced that the Hemi V8 Charger (5.7L, 6.4L, and 6.2L) would be retired at the end of the 2023 model year.

-Future

-The Charger Daytona SRT is a coupe that was introduced as a concept in August 2022.
-According to Dodge, it will go on sale in 2024.